-The Icelandic Institute for Intelligent Machines (IIIM) is a non-profit institute structured specifically to accelerate the rate of innovation by bridging between academic research and industrial engineering needs, through exchange of ideas, people, projects, and intellectual property.
+The Icelandic Institute for Intelligent Machines (IIIM / Vitvélastofnun Íslands) is a non-profit institute structured specifically to accelerate the rate of innovation for interested parties by strategically bridging between academic research and industrial engineering needs.

 The institute was founded in collaboration with industrial and academic institutions.
 These are CADIA, Reykjavik University School of Computer Science and CCP.
 Industrial members provide challenging practical questions, while universities provide doctoral students, postdoctoral associates, and research faculty.

 Key Areas of Competence

 |Software Design||Big Data||Artificial Intelligence||Complex Systems Simulations|